ColdBox/depot-cbox-jsmin/readme.txt

 CHANGELOG
 ======================================================================

+Version 4.1
+# Fix to media queries and css style selectors

 Version 4.0
 # Updated the LESS library to use lesscss-java instead as the other library did not allow for relative imports.